 Like The Light We Lost, their chemistry has never left.
 So it’s pretty much like they have a strong connection and pull they have for one another.
 As they meet again, we as readers go back into how they met, why that time was so important to them, and why Eva was so heartbroken.
 So we have many answers as to why they did not continue together on their path.
 We also see them in the present tense as we read along, trying to rekindle whatever they had.

 Category: Holiday Romance, Black & African American Women’s Fiction

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD

 5. Before We Were Strangers

-This book is about is Matt and Grace.
+Before We Were Strangers is about Matt and Grace.
 They meet in their senior year of college.
 They go to NYU, and Matt moved into the dorms when he met Grace.
 So it’s about this story, how they fall into this deep friendship.
-That there’s longing for more, even though they keep telling themselves if we’re going to be friends.
-So Grace is studying to be a musician and plays the cello, and we find out that Matt is a photographer.
-So it was fun to see what she thought and hear everything from her end and hear it from his end.
+There’s longing for more, even though they keep asking themselves if we will be friends.

-We follow their friendship and Matt’s documented as they fall in love as their senior year is coming to an end.
-No matter how many times they tell each other that they’re going to come back to each other.
+We follow their friendship and Matt’s document as they fall in love as their senior year ends.
+No matter how often they tell each other that they will return to each other.
 As life goes, things don’t always go as planned, and 15 years pass after graduation before they finally reconnect.
 This was an incredibly cute love story full of their flirtations, adventures, and watching them fall in love.
 Then we get a peek into their first love and a second chance.
 The situations and vibes are very similar to The Light We Lost book.